SnapDrop/snapdrop/docs/deploy-to-github-pages.md

 # Deploy to Github Pages

-You can deploy to github pages with a couple minor changes to Polymer Starter Kit:
+You can deploy to github pages with a couple minor changes to Share With Me:

 1. Uncomment this line  `// app.baseUrl = '/polymer-starter-kit/';` in app.js near the top